 The City provides annual advisory board training for all committee members, usually in January.
-The City does not provide paid training or cover travel expenses for committee members.
+The City does not provide paid training or cover travel expenses for committee members unless approved by the City Manager.
 Committee members are encouraged to expand their knowledge base and expertise by attending various community events and public meetings and by engaging with City staff, members of other committees, and other community members.